Converg3nce/matic-docs/docs/staking/join-public-testnet.md

-Instructions on how to join public testnet
+Instructions on how to join an existing public testnet.

-You need to install [Heimdall](https://docs.matic.network/staking/heimdall/install-heimdall) and [Bor](https://docs.matic.network/staking/install-bor) before you proceed any further.

 As soon as we start the public testnet event you would be able to see the genesis file and other required configurations and seed-nodes [here](https://github.com/maticnetwork/public-testnets).

-### Join Pre Stage-0 Testnet
+### Join pre-stage0 testnet

-Run the following commands once heimdall is build and initialised.

-**Heimdall genesis Config**
+#### Step 1: Get Heimdall genesis config

 ```js
 $ git clone https://github.com/maticnetwork/public-testnets